UT-Austin-RPL/amago/tutorial.md

 ### **6. Configure Anything Else**

 We try to keep the settings of each `Experiment` under control by using [`gin`](https://github.com/google/gin-config) to configure individual pieces like the `TstepEncoder`, `TrajEncoder`, `Agent`, and actor/critic heads.
 You can read more about `gin` [here](https://github.com/google/gin-config/blob/master/docs/index.md)... but hopefully won't need to.
-We try to make this easy: our code follows a simple rule that, if something is marked `@gin.configruable`, none of its `kwargs` are set, meaning that the default value always gets used. `gin` lets you change that default value without editing the source code, and keeps track of the settings you used on `wandb` and in a `config.txt` file saved with your model checkpoints.
+We try to make this easy: our code follows a simple rule that, if something is marked `@gin.configruable`, none of its `kwargs` are set, meaning that the default value always gets used. `gin` lets you change that default value without editing the source code, and keeps track of the settings you used on `wandb`.

 The `examples/` show how almost every application of AMAGO looks the same aside from some minor `gin` configuration.